 Following in the footsteps of her adventure-seeking parents who embodied the philosophy of “leaving everything better than you found it,” Kristine joined her family’s small business as the administrator from 1998 to 2015 championing adults with developmental disabilities to live lives of independence and dignity.

-On December 7, 2017, Kristine was awarded by the Philippine American Business Improvement & Development (Phil AM BID) as the 2017 Rising Star for utilizing her professional skills in service of community.
-Kristine was recently selected as a finalist for the 2019 San Diego Magazine Woman of the Year award.
+On December 7, 2017, Kristine was awarded by the Philippine American Business Improvement & Development (Phil AM BID) as the 2017 Rising Star for utilizing her professional skills in community service.
+Kristine was selected as a finalist for the 2019 San Diego Magazine Woman of the Year award.
+On September 26, 2020, Kristine was named the 2020 California Paralegal of the Year, awarded by the California Alliance of Paralegal Associations and nominated by the San Diego Paralegal Association.

 Her latest projects include co-founding a media company, iFilAmNetwork, as well as her passion projects of combating human trafficking and elevating Filipinas to elected office.
-Kristine is a self-professed master chef of home cooking (especially Filipino food), a meeting queen, an avid writer and researcher, a creative, an adventure-seeker/traveller/hiker, and pug lover.
+Kristine is a self-professed master chef of home cooking (especially Filipino food), a meeting queen, an avid writer and researcher, a creative, adventure-seeker/traveler/hiker, and a pug lover.

 Kristine may be reached at firstname.lastname@example.org